Dyson Gen5 Detect vs. V15 Detect

 One difference is the bar orientation.
 The Gen5 Detect was aligned horizontally and showed a text description of what each size represented, which is a nice touch.

-The V15 Detect screen shows vertical bar graphs with the corresponding debris sizes and the amount of debris picked up.
+The V15 Detect screen displays vertical bar graphs showing the corresponding debris sizes and the amount of debris collected.

 2. Filter